-10 Summary
+9 Summary

-The comparative measurement analysis results showed that adjacent band emissions and noise floor levels were below the adjacent band incumbent maximum interference levels, below the average noise floor across the 3 to 18 MHz frequency band, did not contain any anomalous emissions and met the WBHF emission mask as described [above in Section 5.1.2 / in RR Appendix 27 and included in this Report as Figure 2.]
+The comparative measurement analysis results showed that adjacent band emissions and noise floor levels were below the adjacent band incumbent maximum interference levels, below the average noise floor across the 3 to 18 MHz frequency band, did not contain any anomalous emissions and met the WBHF emission mask.

 The results of the static analysis showed that signal levels at the incumbent receiver are below the maximum interference levels for the incumbents along path lengths of 500, 1 000, 5 000 and 10 000 km and show a positive margin between 66 to 175 dB.